 Affiliate programs work really well for products.
 If you have a service business, you could still productize some of your offerings.
-For example, if you are a graphic designer you could offer a logo design as a product.
+For example, if you are a graphic designer, you could offer a logo design as a product.
 If you are a web designer, you could offer monthly SEO as a product.
 Affiliate programs are not for product companies only.

 The greatest thing about an affiliate program is the there is really no cost to you.
 You only pay when an affiliate brings you a sale.
-There is very low financial risk.
+There is a very low financial risk.
 But, you should be selective in terms of finding the right affiliates for your business.

 41. Create an online training program.

 Whatever industry you are in, you can get more customers by creating a training program.
-You could create a 10 part training program based on the 10 most frequently asked questions.
-When you offer free training you are getting loyal followers.
+You could create a 10 part training program based on the ten most frequently asked questions.
+When you offer free training, you are getting loyal followers.
 Your followers will convert to customers much more quickly than regular leads.
 Even though you offer your training program for free, it still has to be excellent quality.

 42. Start a podcast.

 Podcasting is another way to grow your customers.
-When you have your own podcast you are looked upon as an authority.
+When you have your own podcast, you are looked upon as an authority.